-This course will address current Weapons of Mass Destruction that pose a Homeland and National Security Threat.
-Through case studies and practical exercises; threat analysis, incident command response strategies and national and international regulation and control policies will be addressed.
-Prerequisite: CJ100
+This course will address current Weapons of Mass Destruction that pose a Homeland, National Security, and International Threat.
+Students will learn threat analysis, incident command response strategies and national and international regulation and control policies.
+Upon successful course completion, students will be to assess threat analysis and incident management activities related to a weapons of mass destruction attack.